ukwa/domain-crawler/README.md

 **Remember** to pause and checkpoint heritrix before continuing.

-The local STORAGE_PATH/heritrix/output/... directory should now contain meaningful crawl.log.cp\* and warc.gz files that can be read to check the crawling ran as expected. (`zless` is best for viewing the warc.gz)
+The local STORAGE_PATH/heritrix/output/... directory should now contain meaningful crawl.log.cp\* and warc.gz files that can be read to check the crawling ran as expected. (`zless` is great for viewing the warc.gz .)

-## Add surts
+## In-scope and excluded surts

-Before running the crawler at scale, the 'in scope' surt and the 'excluded' surt files need to be added.
+Before running the crawler at scale, the 'in-scope' surts and the 'excluded' surts files need to be added.
 The two 'surts' files - `surts.txt` and `excluded-surts.txt` represent included and excluded domains to be crawled.
 The 'surts.txt' file is made up of the broad default values of:
 ```
-+uk
++cymru
++london
 +scot
 +wales
-+cymru
-+london
++uk
 ```

-Also, seeds that have been identified to match UKWA crawl criteria but are outside of these defaults are included.
-This latter information was previously collected in W3ACT prior to the BL cyber-attack, and is now stored in the `domain-crawler-config` repo.
-The `excluded-surts.txt` is also in that repo and represents the seeds identified that should not be crawled.
-More details about surts and seeds can be found in the `dc-seeds` repo.
+plus the seeds that have been identified to match UKWA crawl criteria but are outside of these defaults.
+This latter information was previously collected in W3ACT prior to the BL cyber-attack as the list of NPLD-scope domain-crawl-frequency-only seeds.

-** MORE DOCUMENTATION NEEDED HERE REGARDING THE GENERATION OF SURTS AND SEEDS **
+Given the filenames, it might understandly be assumed that both the in-scope and excluded surts files should be in 'surts' format (see https://heritrix.readthedocs.io/en/latest/glossary.html?highlight=surt#glossary for understanding), and sorted in alphabetical order.
+However, after making this assumption and converting the 2024 surts files, it was discovered that heritrix errored with this 'surt' format.
+It is now thought that heritrix will convert seed lists into surt format when necessary (as supported by the heritrix logs). **Consequently, the 'surts' files are not actually in surt format.**

+**Note that the names of these 'surt' files is important - they need to match what is defined for SURTS_SOURCE_FILE and SURTS_EXCLUDE_SOURCE_FILE in the .env file**

+#### UKWA in-scope surts file

+For DC2024, the 'in-scope' surts file from the DC2022 AWS crawl has been used.
+Specifically, `dc-seeds$ cp dc-seeds-2022/surts-heritrix/excluded-surts.txt dc-seeds-2024/excluded-surts.txt`.

+#### UKWA excluded surts file

+The same approach has been taken for the 'excluded' surts file - specifically `cp dc-seeds-2022/surts-heritrix/surts.txt  dc-seeds-2024/surts.txt`.

+### Submit surts to heritrix

-Once the surts files have been updated (if necessary), they are added to the crawler by:
+Once the surts files have been created/updated as necessary, they are added to the crawler by:
-* `./dc4-surts.sh aws_dc2024_crawler08-prod.env`
+* `source aws_dc2024_crawler08-prod.env && cp ~/github/dc-seeds/dc-seeds-2024/surts.txt ${HERITRIX_SURTS_PATH}/`
+* `source aws_dc2024_crawler08-prod.env && cp ~/github/dc-seeds/dc-seeds-2024/excluded-surts.txt ${HERITRIX_SURTS_PATH}/`

+This copies these two 'surts' .txt files into the heritrix surts directory, as defined in the .env file.

-To check this important step has been 'picked up' by heritrix, check again the heritrix UI `surtPrefixSeedScope` and `surtPrefixScopeExclusion` links; these should now show the content of the .txt files in the `domain-crawler-config` repo.
-(Heritrix frequently checks the content in the surts directory (defined in the .env file) for changes.)
+To check this important step has been 'picked up' by heritrix, check again the heritrix UI `surtPrefixSeedScope` and `surtPrefixScopeExclusion` links; these should now show the content of the surts files in the `dc-seeds/<year>` repo sub-directory.
+(Heritrix frequently checks the content in the surts directory inside the container (defined in the .env file) for changes.)

 ## Submit domain crawl seeds

 Before submitting the DC seeds, it is a good idea to make sure **the crawler is paused**.
 This isn't absolutely necessary - seeds are regularly added whilst the frequent crawler is running - but it may help to not overload kafka or the crawler.

-The seeds for each domain crawl are stored in the repo `dc-seeds`.
-This should be cloned into the directory defined in the .env file, under DC_SEEDS_PATH.
+**And, make sure the seeds file being submitted is in Unix format (not Windows).** To ensure this, convert via `dos2unix <winfile>`.

+The seeds list does not need to be in 'surt' format and does not need to be sorted in any way.
+To submit, run:
+* `./dc4-submit_seeds.sh <.env file> <seeds file>`

+This script submits each line in the seeds file to the kafka `dc.tocrawl` queue (which should still be paused, though it should not be an issue if this isn't so).
+This will take some time to complete - a test run of 86,000 URLs took .

+After this has completed, set up log tailing if desired and unpause the heritrix crawler.
+The kafka queues should show progress over time, as should the heritrix crawl.log.

 ## Pause and Shutdown processes